UPPMAX/HPC-python/docs/load_run_packages.rst

    $ python3 example.py

 NOTE: *only* run jobs that are short and/or do not use a lot of resources from the command line.
-Otherwise use the batch system (see the [batch session](https://uppmax.github.io/HPC-python/batch.html))
+Otherwise use the batch system (see the `batch session <https://uppmax.github.io/HPC-python/batch.html>`_

 .. note::

-   Real cases will be tested in the [**batch session**](https://uppmax.github.io/R-python-julia-HPC/python/batchPython.html).
+   Real cases will be tested in the `**batch session** <https://uppmax.github.io/R-python-julia-HPC/python/batchPython.html>`_.

 Run an interactive Python shell
 ###############################